Intero decoking technology

-Regular cleaning and inspection of furnaces increases reliability and continuity.
-Knowing the remaining wall thickness of the tubes gives you control of the life-cycle of the furnace and prevents unexpected shutdowns.
-Intero Integrity Services’ furnace decoking solutions are based on advanced pigging technology to remove cokes and scale without eroding the furnace tubes.
+Regular cleaning and inspection of heaters increases reliability and continuity.
+Knowing the remaining wall thickness of the tubes gives you control of the life-cycle of the heaters/furnaces and prevents unexpected shutdowns.
+Intero Integrity Services’ heater decoking solutions are based on advanced pigging technology to remove cokes and scale without eroding the heater tubes.
 With our services we minimize shutdown time and reduce environmental emissions.

-One of the major challenges plant operators are facing is the continuous build-up of coke deposits along the inner wall of furnace tubes.
-Without service and maintenance, these coke layers grow in thickness, restricting flow of process fluids and increase pressure across the furnace.
+One of the major challenges plant operators are facing is the continuous build-up of coke deposits along the inner wall of heater tubes.
+Without service and maintenance, these coke layers grow in thickness, restricting flow of process fluids and increase pressure across the heater.
 In addition, coke deposits act as an insulator, reducing heat transfer from the tube to the process fluid.
-This results in reduced furnace efficiency and higher operational costs.
+This results in reduced heater efficiency and higher operational costs.

 - Increased profitability